• Play the sound file

 This is not, when you think about it, a terrifically smart position for a minority to take; but it's the one they always do take, as minorities, according to current ideology, are exempt from all rules about restraint, forbearance, courtesy, consideration, and respect for other people's feelings.

-06 — Judge Walker's ruling.
+06 — Proposition 8 ruling: Judge Walker's logic.
 Just take a close look at the language in Judge Walker's ruling to see the sneering arrogance of our ruling class.

 If there is widespread moral disapproval of changes to a social custom that has served well for ten thousand years, wouldn't that be a "proper basis" for not changing the custom?
 That is of course a conservative point of view, not available to Judge Walker, who has been to law school.

-Another quote: "Proposition 8 does nothing more than enshrine in the California Constitution the notion that opposite-sex couples are superior to same-sex couples," end quote.
-Well, yes, but that's what most people actually believe: more exactly, we believe that opposite-sex couple-dom is more worthy of state recognition and protection than same-sex couple-dom, regardless of what we may think of any particular couple.
+Well, yes, but that's what most people actually believe.
+More exactly, we believe that opposite-sex couple-dom is more worthy of state recognition and protection than same-sex couple-dom, regardless of what we may think of any particular couple.

 We also believe that monogamy is more worthy of state recognition and protection than polygamy, polyandry, group marriage, or zoophilia.
 On what grounds would Judge Walker oppose state recognition of those?
 Or, in the language he would prefer, how can the denial of rights to polygamists etc. be properly based on mere moral disapproval?

-07 — Fourteenth Amendment fuss.
+07 — Birthright citizenship.
 There's a kind of glum satisfaction you get when an issue you've been interested in for years makes it to the headlines.

 It took me seventeen years, 1985-2002, to get from H-1B visa to U.S. citizen.
 When you're involved in a process for seventeen years it gets your interest.
 By the turn of the century I was thoroughly familiar with the highways and byways of U.S. immigration policy, including the Anchor Baby business — tourists and illegal aliens having babies in the U.S.A. so they could claim birthright citizenship for the child under the 14th Amendment.